clcain/autoscript/README.md

 # autoscript

-Autoscript is an automatic script running daemon.
+Autoscript is an automatic script running daemon for Linux machines running Gnome.

 ## Usage